 The second generation of ADLS, also known as ADLS Gen2, brings together all the great features of ADLS Gen1 and Azure Blob Storage.
-ADLS Gen2 can be seen by users as a superset of ADLS Gen1 which we talked about thoroughly in our ADLS explainer.
+ADLS Gen2 can be seen by users as a superset of ADLS Gen1, which we talked about in our ADLS explainer.

-Described by Microsoft as a “no-compromise data lake”, ADLS Gen 2 extends Azure Blob Storage capabilities and is optimized for large scale analytics workloads.
-Users can store data once and access it through existing blob storage and HDFS-compliant file system interfaces with no programming changes or data copying when doing database operations.
+Described by Microsoft as a “no-compromise data lake”, ADLS Gen 2 extends the capabilities of Azure Blob Storage and is optimized for large scale analytics workloads.
+Users can store data once and access it through existing blob storage and HDFS-compliant file system interfaces, with no programming changes or data copying when doing database operations.

 Why does this matter?